Leadership, Capabilities, & Strategy

 Strategy is not a long planning document; it is a set of interrelated and powerful choices that positions the organization to win. – Roger Martin

 Using these thought leaders as guides and remaining true to your purpose for being in business, staying people-focused, and understanding your unique way of creating value will get you to the future version of your company.
-Please stay away from productized solutions, no matter how tempting they may be.
+Productized solutions, no matter how tempting, are more trouble than they are worth.

 Additional Reading